-is the required address of the section.
+is the required address of the section, normalized to eight hexadecimal digits.
 You can specify this in hexadecimal or decimal.
 Sections in the form of .ARM.at_address are referred to by the abbreviation at.

 In the compiler, you can assign variables to at sections by: